Thursday, October 7 at 7:30 PM

 coaster of emotions ranging from love, faithfulness, and honesty, to disbelief, betrayal, and

 There will be a talkback after the matinee on Sunday, October 10 with playwright Lionel Goldstein, who will be joining us for the show and talkback from the UK!
-Join us for this special event moderated by Darrell Stone.
+Join us for this special event facilitated by Darrell Stone.

 Artistic Director: Audrey Heller

 Dale is pleased to be directing his fourth production for JTB.
 Past productions are The Last Night of Ballyhoo, Coming to See Aunt Sophie and Oh God.
 He is Professor Emeritus in Theatre and Drama at Indiana University where he had a long teaching and directing career in addition to serving as Associate Chair and Head of the Acting and Directing Program.
 His theatrical productions spanned a range of material from new plays to Shakespeare.
 Dale also maintained an active professional career with work in Chicago, New York, Germany, and Poland.
 He has also been a theatre grants panelist for The Illinois Arts Council and The Indiana Arts Commission.

 Ken Farrell (Halpern)

 Ken is excited to be a part of this production, his fourth for JTB.
 He was last seen in Halpern and Johnson (2016), Brooklyn Boy and Oh God.
 Other local theatre credits include Kalamazoo for BPP, Little Women for IU Summer Theatre, August Osage County for The Phoenix, Two Views for BPP, All My Sons, The Drawer Boy, Annie, and Diary of Anne Frank for Cardinal Stage.
 He studied theatre at Emerson College with Tom Haas and was a member of the PROPOSITION, a typical musical improv revue in Cambridge MA in 1970.
 He dedicates his performance to TC, his spiritual adviser and wife.